substack/mddf/readme.markdown

 multi-dimensional data format with attachments for proximity search using a kd-b tree

+# motivation

+Multidimentional data is important for maps, because you are always interesting in things within a range defined in two or three dimentions (though mddf can do N dimentions).
+Currently popular methods of storing map data are not memory efficient, and you must load the entire dataset into ram before it can be used. mddf arranges data more sensibly, so it's actually possible to seek into the file, reading only a small segment, and pull out a collection of nearby points.
+This means map programs could load fast, work with massive maps and run on tiny devices.

+There is nothing in mddf that is specifically about maps, but that is the use case that motivates this work.

 # command example

 store data at some points: